YanjieZe/RL-Benchmark/README.md

 # RL-Benchmark
 An RL Benchmark.
-Easy to use, experiment, visualize, compare results and extend.
+Easy to use, experiment, visualize, compare results, and extend.

 # Supported Algorithms
 - [ ] Model-free